-To date, the most comprehensive and recent data on evictions come from the OECD Affordable Housing Database and the EU Pilot Project "Promoting protection of the right to housing-Homelessness prevention in the context of evictions" (2010-2013).
+To date, the most comprehensive and recent data on evictions come from the OECD Affordable Housing Database and the EU Pilot Project "Promoting protection of the right to housing - Homelessness prevention in the context of evictions" (2010-2013).
 We rely mainly on the OECD database as it has the more recent information on evictions.
 Data, wherever possible, are presented for each stage of the eviction process: the number of initiated evictions (application filed by the landlord/property owner), eviction orders (litigating body issues a formal eviction order), and the number of evictions (physical removal from the dwelling).

 As we can see, there are significant gaps in the data for this outcome measure.
 For Slovenia, no information is available at all.
 Data are mostly incomplete in the case of Germany, Spain, Hungary, Ireland and Portugal.
 In only six out of the ten countries are statistics available on the number of evictions.
 Moreover, data refer to different tenures and housing sectors.
 Also, the figures likely underestimate the true scale of evictions (i.e., when occupants are illegally removed from their residence or leave before the eviction is initiated, they will not show in the eviction numbers) (Kenna et al., 2016).
-For countries with data on the different eviction stages, we find that in Finland, half of the initiated evictions resulted in actual physical eviction in 2019.
+For countries with data on the different eviction stages, we find that in Finland half of the initiated evictions resulted in actual physical evictions in 2019.
 The corresponding figure for Sweden is 44%.
 In the Netherlands, 25% of eviction orders ended with an eviction in 2018.
 The fact that the data cover only the social housing sector where tenants tend to be more protected might explain the fewer eviction cases in the Netherlands.

-Table 22.
+Table 23.
 Number of initiated evictions, eviction orders and actual evictions in rental dwellings (private rental and/or social housing sector)

-AT DE ES FI HU IE NL PT SE SI Initiated evictions n.a. n.a.
-36,467 6,958 n.a.
-1,840 n.a. n.a.
-5,752 n.a.
-Eviction orders 13,320 60,321 n.a. n.a. n.a. n.a.
-12,000 n.a. n.a. n.a.
-Evictions 4,955 n.a. n.a.
-3,870 460 n.a.
-3,000 1,176 2,506 n.a.
+AT DE ES FI HU IE NL PT SE SI Initiated evictions n.d. n.d.
+36,467 6,958 n.d.
+1,840 n.d. n.d.
+5,752 n.d.
+Eviction orders 13,320 60,321 n.d. n.d. n.d. n.d.
+12,000 n.d. n.d. n.d.
+Evictions 4,955 n.d. n.d.
+3,870 460 n.d.
+3,000 1,176 2,506 n.d.